sijingzhangzsj0604/docs/docs/cloud/guides/security/enable-upstream-mutual-tls.md

 When you create the Application or when you add a new Upstream version:

 2. Click on the **View Hide Advanced Upstream Options** to unfold advanced upstream options.
-3. Select the **Mutual TLS** checkbox, and an API7 Cloud will show an input box to fill in the Certificate ID
+3. Select the **Mutual TLS** checkbox, and an API7 Cloud will show an input box to fill in the SSL object ID

 ![How to Enable Upstream mTLS](https://static.apiseven.com/2022/12/30/how-to-enable-upstream-mtls.png)
 :::